JuDeer/folder/logo/README.txt

-Make sure to replace "&" with "&amp;" for both link.xml and other.xml
+Make sure to replace "&" with "&amp;" for both links.xml and other.xml